Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Introduction

 \section{Introduction}

-In observational studies, matching is one of the most important study designs for causal inference.
-Ideally, treated and control units are exactly matched on all confounders, rendering treatment assignments as-if randomized within matched sets and enabling valid randomization-based inference, as in a randomized experiment \citep{rosenbaum2002observational, rosenbaum2020design, ding2024first}.
+In observational studies, matching is one of the most important and widely used study designs for causal inference.
+Ideally, treated and control units are exactly matched on all confounders, rendering treatment assignments as-if randomized within matched sets and enabling valid randomization-based inference, as in a randomized experiment \citep{rosenbaum2002observational, rosenbaum2020design, ding2024first, small2024protocols}.
 In practice, however, post-matching confounding bias typically exists: post-matching overt bias arises from inexact matching on measured confounders, while post-matching hidden bias results from unmeasured confounders.
-These biases cause post-matching treatment assignments to deviate from true randomization, undermining the validity of downstream inference.
+These biases cause post-matching treatment assignments to deviate from true randomization, undermining the validity of downstream randomization-based inference.
 To address this, the Rosenbaum-type sensitivity analysis \citep{Rosenbaum1987, rosenbaum2002observational} has become a standard tool for quantifying the impact of confounding bias in matched observational studies.
 It introduces a uniform sensitivity parameter $\Gamma \geq 1$, which bounds the pairwise ratio of post-matching treatment assignment probabilities within each matched set.
 The parameter $\Gamma$ reflects the degree of departure from randomization: the larger the $\Gamma$, the greater the potential for post-matching confounding bias.
 This bounding constraint, known as the \textit{Rosenbaum bounds}, defines the feasible set of post-matching treatment assignment probabilities under confounding bias.
-Given a specified $\Gamma$, researchers compute the worst-case (maximal) $p$-value or confidence interval over all post-matching treatment assignment probabilities that satisfy the Rosenbaum bounds, or equivalently, over all possible allocations of post-matching confounding bias (i.e., an aggregation of overt and hidden biases not adjusted by matching) \citep{Rosenbaum1987, rosenbaum2002observational}.
-For applications and extensions of the Rosenbaum-type sensitivity analysis, see, for example, \citet{rosenbaum2002observational}, \citet{fogarty2016discrete}, \citet{zhao2019sensitivityvalue}, \citet{ding2024first}, and \citet{pimentel2024covariate}, among many others.
+Given a specified $\Gamma$, researchers compute the worst-case (maximal) $p$-value or confidence interval over all post-matching treatment assignment probabilities that satisfy the Rosenbaum bounds, or equivalently, over all possible allocations of post-matching confounding bias (i.e., an aggregation of overt and hidden biases not adjusted by matching) (\citealp{Rosenbaum1987, rosenbaum2002observational, rosenbaum2020design}).